-- Prepare (virtual) networking breakfasts, or meetings with diverse and inspiring speakers to raise awareness. - → Organise (online) training, workshops or seminars on sensitising employees to diversity and their unconscious bias or workplace discrimination: for example, online training to challenge stereotypes and discrimination (raise awareness, train and involve).
-Some training sessions can be specifically tailored towards company managers. - → Launch an (online) photo exhibition on the theme 'What does diversity mean for your employees?' - → Take concrete steps towards changing the workplace environment and invest in employee well-being.
+- Prepare (virtual) networking breakfasts, or meetings with diverse and inspiring speakers to raise awareness. - Organise (online) training, workshops or seminars on sensitising employees to diversity and their unconscious bias or workplace discrimination: for example, online training to challenge stereotypes and discrimination (raise awareness, train and involve).
+Some training sessions can be specifically tailored towards company managers. - Launch an (online) photo exhibition on the theme 'What does diversity mean for your employees?' - Take concrete steps towards changing the workplace environment and invest in employee well-being.
 Ensure that the employees are actively involved in this process.

-→ Facilitate the creation of employee networks at work which are dedicated to various aspects of diversity.

-- → Create a space for sharing employees' personal stories and experience (articles on the intranet, informal discussion groups, and online workshops with external partners). - → Use your intranet to publish relevant news topics, updates, invitations to events, articles, etc.
+- Facilitate the creation of employee networks at work which are dedicated to various aspects of diversity. - Create a space for sharing employees' personal stories and experience (articles on the intranet, informal discussion groups, and online workshops with external partners). - → Use your intranet to publish relevant news topics, updates, invitations to events, articles, etc.

-- Organise online coffee chats in which management can demonstrate their active support for diversity in the workplace. - Organise an all-company conference on the subject of diversity (on diversity in general or a particular aspect of it) and involve senior management. - → Hold a thematic film/concert/theatre-watching party on Facebook or other platforms where people can share their thoughts and comments and can socialise and discuss the experience. - → Launch a survey to get feedback from employees on your company's diversity policies. - → Organise competitions or quizzes on diversity, or diversity in history and society, for your employees, with some symbolic prizes for the winners.
-These could also be extended to your external stakeholders - → Ask employees to make a series of short videos in which they present a certain aspect of diversity through personal stories. - Consider organising a 'buddy' event where colleagues can get to know and learn from each other.
+- Organise online coffee chats in which management can demonstrate their active support for diversity in the workplace. - Organise an all-company conference on the subject of diversity (on diversity in general or a particular aspect of it) and involve senior management. - Diversity film/concert/theatre screening/watching in person or on online platform with discussion with the viewers. - → Launch a survey to get feedback from employees on your company's diversity policies. - Organise games, competitions or quizzes on diversity, or diversity in history and society, for your employees, with some symbolic prizes for the winners.
+These could also be extended to your external stakeholders. - Ask employees to share their stories how they have experienced inclusive practices at your workplace. - Consider organising a 'buddy' event where colleagues can get to know and learn from each other.
 It is a good idea to prepare some questions or a task to carry out together beforehand.

-- Organise an 'in my shoes' day whereby one person 'lives' the workday of another one: for example, in the 'shoes' of someone with a disability, or a person of a different gender, origin, etc. - → Prepare a special edition of your Newsletter dedicated purely to May as the month of Diversity with tips and activities to foster the spirit of inclusion, and to start a conversation about the topic. - → Invite your employees to use wall posters (or a virtual whiteboard) to share how they contribute to the organisation's diversity.
-These posters can then be shared on social media or used to create a 'wall of good thoughts/wishes'. - → Put together a diversity day music playlist that you can share with your employees or with a wider audience. - → Design an e-learning module on diversity and inclusion. - Produce and distribute a brochure or flyer on D&I for employees and/or stakeholders. - Organise a literary evening during which participants can explore the topic of diversity through a book focused on some aspect of diversity.
-After reading the text together, the participants could have a group discussion
+- Organise an 'in my shoes' day whereby one person 'lives' the workday of another one: for example, in the 'shoes' of someone with a disability, or a person of a different gender, origin, etc. - Prepare a special edition of your Newsletter dedicated purely to May as the month of Diversity with tips and activities to foster the spirit of inclusion, and to start a conversation about the topic. - Invite your employees to use wall posters (or a virtual whiteboard) to share how they contribute to the organisation's diversity.
+These posters can then be shared on social media or used to create a 'wall of good thoughts/wishes'. - Put together a diversity day music playlist that you can share with your employees or with a wider audience. - Design an e-learning module on diversity and inclusion. - Produce and distribute a brochure or flyer on D&I for employees and/or stakeholders. - → Organise a literary evening during which participants can explore the topic of diversity through a book focused on some aspect of diversity.
+After reading the text together, the participants could have a group discussion and share their thoughts on how this story has furthered their understanding of diversity.

-- and share their thoughts on how this story has furthered their understanding of diversity. - → Prepare a Cultural Diversity Day with a workshop on how to improve intercultural awareness, reflecting on the value that cultural diversity brings, the importance of intercultural dialogue, and the need to combat stereotypes and prejudices to improve understanding and cooperation between people from different cultures.
+Prepare a Cultural Diversity Day with a workshop on how to improve intercultural awareness, reflecting on the value that cultural diversity brings, the importance of intercultural dialogue, and the need to combat stereotypes and prejudices to improve understanding and cooperation between people from different cultures.